bigmlcom/bigmler/docs/index.rst

     red,1995,female,True,False,True

-This new file will be fed to BigML to build a ``source``, a ``dataset`` and a set of ``models`` using four input_fields: the first three fields as input features and one of the label associated fields as objective.
+This new file will be fed to BigML to build a ``source``, a ``dataset`` and a set of ``models`` using four input fields: the first three fields as input features and one of the label fields as objective.
 Thus, each of the classes that label the training set can be predicted independently using one of the models.